solhuebner/NDEF/README.md

  - Writing to Mifare Classic Tags with 4 byte UIDs.
  - Reading from Mifare Ultralight tags.
  - Writing to Mifare Ultralight tags.
- - Peer to Peer with the Seeed Studio shield
+ - Peer to Peer
+ - I2C NTAG

 ### Requires